about Dr. G.W. Leitner on websites

 on Earth by Khwaja Nazir Ahmad, two works by Sir Aurel

 Stein are cited in chapter 26 Chronology.
-Within the

 4. Sikh website